Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 Godot's scripting editor has a useful feature that allows you to search for help regarding all of Godot's types.
-Notice in the top right corner of the script editor, there is a button labelled _Search Help_, when clicked, a dialog will be revealed allowing you to search and view information on the type you are interested in, here is help regarding the float type that the `_physics_process` method took:
+Notice in the top right corner of the script editor, there is a button labeled _Search Help_, when clicked, a dialog will be revealed allowing you to search and view information on the type you are interested in, here is help regarding the float type that the `_physics_process` method took: